 When Shane was around the age of five, his family packed up and moved to Oklahoma, finally settling down in the small town of Welch where the artist attended grade school.
 Later, when the artist turned twelve, the family moved down the road to Bluejacket where he attended high school.
-Shane's artistic life was typical for a person of this age as he filled notebooks, desk tops, and the backs of exams with doodles and sketches.
+Shane's artistic life was typical for a person of this age as he filled notebooks, desktops, and the backs of exams with doodles and sketches.
 In high school, Shane was the class artist designing and creating football banners, annual covers, or designing pumpkins for the annual Halloween fund raisers.
 He recalls drawing pictures on one of his pairs of jeans with markers and wearing them to school one day.
 Despite negative glances from teachers, before he knew it, everybody in the school was wanting a pair and he had trouble keeping up with the demand.
 He also remembers drawing a giant rhino on the chalk board which was challenging because everything was reversed as he was drawing with light on dark instead of the usual pencil on paper which he was used to.
 His math teacher did not react kindly when he found out but was reluctant to erase the drawing because of its skill and somehow a picture of it landed on the front of the school newspaper.

 After leaving high school, the artist worked a few odd jobs for a while as well as dabbled with some basic college courses.
 Undecided, Shane then joined the Marine Corps and was off to Camp Pendleton in southern California.
-Serving in the role of small arms repairman, Shane continued to draw in his barracks doing a lot of colored pencil to help him learn color but still not getting to paint since these were not allowed.
+Serving in the role of small arms repairman, Shane continued to draw, doing a lot of colored pencil to help him learn color but still not getting to paint since these were not allowed in the barracks.
 At the age of twenty five, after serving in the military for four years, the artist bought himself a home and settled into a factory job living close to family in Tulsa, Oklahoma.
 This is an important period in his life because he decided he was finally going to learn how to paint and bring it up to par with his drawing skills.
 He chose to learn oils which is what he uses to this day.
 So Shane set up a studio in his garage, bought oil painting supplies, and began to paint ferociously on a daily bases.
 If he wasn't working, he was painting since he had no other obligations at the time.
 It was nothing for the artist to put in twenty hours of painting a week on top of his forty hours a week job.
 It was during this period as bachelor that his painting skills developed fully and came up to the level of his drawing.
 He would soon marry his wife Lorei and raise children.
-After a few years into the marriage, Shane decided he would return to finish his college degree despite working a full time job.
-He no longer had the support of his art patrons but did get a G.I.
-Bill while in the military and used it to attend Oklahoma State University where he earned his Bachelor of Fine Arts degree working under Dean Bloodgood, his painting teacher.
+After a few years into the marriage, Shane decided he would return to college to get his art degree despite working a full time job.
+He was able to use the G.I.
+Bill from his time in the military and with it attended Oklahoma State University where he earned his Bachelor of Fine Arts degree working under Dean Bloodgood, his painting teacher.

-After college Hemberger went on to do many group and solo shows.
+After college Shane went on to do many group and solo shows.
 He has had solo shows at the Artsplace Gallery in Ponca City and the Tulsa Artists' Coalition Gallery in Tulsa.
 He has participated in many prestigious group shows such as the Seven State Biennial exhibit that ran from 2017 into 2018 and toured through various venues in Oklahoma, the Oh, Tulsa!
 Biennial exhibit at Living Arts in Tulsa Oklahoma, and the 2005 Oklahoma Biennial exhibit through the Oklahoma Visual Arts Coalition and many, many more.
-Shane continues to paint to this day and feels privileged that he has been able to be a part of such a rich artistic community as is found here in Oklahoma.
+Shane continues to paint to this day and feels privileged that he has been a part of such a rich artistic community that is found here in Oklahoma.